g-plane/rize/README.md

 npm install --save-dev puppeteer rize
 ```

-If you are in China, you may specify Chrome binary mirror.
+If you are in China, you may specify Chromium binary mirror.

 On Linux or macOS: